mohammad-fouladgar/laravel-mobile-verification/README.md

 //...
 ```

+At this point, a notification message has been sent to user and you've done half of the job!

 ## Routing

 This package includes the `Fouladgar\MobileVerifier\Http\Controllers\MobileVerificationController` class that contains the necessary logic to send verification token and verify users.